MrBean355/kotlin-parcelize-bug/README.md

 # Kotlin Parcelize Bug
+**NOTE: This was fixed at some point in the Kotlin Android Extensions plugin.**

 A runtime exception is thrown when parcelizing a class that has a property of type `Array<T>?` (where `T` is any type except `String`) and the value of the property is `null`.